apace7/local_volume_database/README.md

 The LVDB is a database of dwarf galaxies and star clusters in the Local Volume.
 The database is complete for dwarf galaxies within ~5 Mpc.
 The planned limiting distance is ~10+ Mpc (i.e. resolved stars with HST or JWST).
-The star cluster collections are currently limited to old star clusters/globular clusters in the Milky Way halo and globular clusters/star clusters hosted by low mass dwarf galaxies.
+The star cluster collections are currently limited to old star clusters/globular clusters in the Milky Way halo and globular clusters/star clusters hosted by low-mass dwarf galaxies.

-The main data tables are located in the [`github release pages`](https://github.com/apace7/local_volume_database/releases/) in `csv` and `fits` file formats.
+The main data tables are located in the [`GitHub release pages`](https://github.com/apace7/local_volume_database/releases/) in `CSV` and `FITS` file formats.
 This includes a combined catalog file of the entire database (comb_all.csv) and a summary pdf document of the database content.